 How does opioid use affect mental health?

-Opioid misuse can increase the risk for developing a mental health condition due to changes made in brain chemistry and functioning.
+Opioid misuse can increase the risk of developing a mental health condition due to changes in brain chemistry and functioning.

 Can opioids cause mental illness?

 Opioids do not cause mental illness when used as medically directed.
 Opioid use disorder and opioid misuse on a long-term basis can potentially lead to the development of anxiety or mood disorders.